savojard/sb4er-paper/paper.md

 The preliminary work on vaccine/drug design (Figure 5) that is described in this use scenario starts from two main sources of data: i) the assembled and annotated genome, alongside a list of coded protein sequences and ii) a structure database (e.g. PDB) that can be used for comparative protein modelling.
-Exposed proteins can be then detected and epitopes identified.
+Secreted proteins can be then detected and epitopes identified.
 The latter can be used in the development of new drugs and vaccines for the pathogen.

 # Discussion

-During the Biohackathon Europe 2020, we completed the release of a Service Bundle for Epidemic Response.
+During the BioHackathon Europe 2020, we completed the release of a Service Bundle for Epidemic Response.
 We were able to identify 5 different use scenarios representing challenges that biologists may face when studying a new pathogen.
-We then translated them into concept maps that will guide them while providing a list of useful databases and tools for performing all of the different tasks in an automated way.
+We then translated them into concept maps that will guide biologist while providing a list of useful databases and tools for performing all of the different tasks in an automated way.
 We think that SB4ER may be a powerful tool for performing preliminary and early analysis of newly discovered pathogens.
 The step-by-step protocols, endowed with extensive and complete annotations will speed up the analysis, allowing